MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Enable name suggestions

 Support special handling of name tags with canonical name suggestions.
-Default: on.
+Default: _on_.

 ### Enable name suggestion presets

 When using name suggestions, automatically apply the best preset.
-Default: on.
+Default: _on_.

 ### Generate notifications

 Generate notifications for validator detected issues.
-Default: on.
+Default: _on_.

 ### Group alerts only

 Generate notifications (audio) only once per notification group.
-Default: off.
+Default: _off_.

 ### Max. number of displayed notifications

-Maximum number of notifications retained in the status bar: 5 (per type).
+Maximum number of notifications retained in the status bar: _5_ (per type).

 ### Max distances for notifications

 Maximum distance a validation issue or note/bug can be from the current positions to trigger a notification.
-Default: 100 meters.
+Default: _100 meters_.

 ### Download radius

 When auto-downloading, the radius of the area that is attempted to download around the current position.
-Default: 50 meters.
+Default: _50 meters_.

 ### Maximum auto-download speed

 Maximum speed up to which auto-download is attempted.
-Default: 6 km/h.
+Default: _6 km/h_.

 ### Task filter

 Select OSMOSE error level, Notes and Maproulette tasks to download.
-Default: everything.
+Default: _everything_.

 ### Task download radius

 When auto-downloading notes and bugs, the radius of the area that is attempted to download around the current position.
-Default: 200 meters.
+Default: _200 meters_.

 ### Maximum task auto-download speed

 Maximum speed up to which auto-download of notes and bugs is attempted.
-Default: 30 km/h.
+Default: _30 km/h_.

 ### Close changesets

 Close the current open changeset after uploading edits.
-Default: on.
+Default: _on_.

 ## Location Settings